-One of the most important documents a town can produce is their Neighbourhood Plan.
-This looks forward, ensuring the town develops in the way to which we agree, and so we are not at the whim of random development and undesired change.
-There is no doubt it can be challenging to accept the need for increased housing, however by planning properly and looking ahead, the choices of where and what the supportive infrastructure looks like, become ours.
-Developers are required to work with the Town Council regarding numbers, layout, roads and so on which without a plan can be uncontrolled.
+One of the most important documents a town can produce is a Neighbourhood Plan.
+This looks forward, ensuring the town develops in the way which we have agreed, and we are not at the whim of random development and undesired change.
+There is no doubt it can be challenging to accept the need for increased housing, however by planning properly and looking ahead, the choice of where housing is and what the supportive infrastructure looks like, become ours.
+Developers are required to work with the Town Council regarding numbers, layout, design, roads and so on which without a plan can be uncontrolled.

 Many hours of work by both councillors and other group representatives have led to this revision of the 2016 Neighbourhood Plan in accordance with new planning laws and the nature of the information which must now be included.
 I am grateful to them for the time and commitment they have given to this.
-The document is extensive and includes much detail.
-It is now published for a six-week consultation period, after which changes will be considered before it is submitted to the County Council to be considered by an independent examiner.
-After this the plan, in an agreed final form, will be subject to a whole town referendum.